 A request for a pupil to attend the graduation of an older brother or sister or some other exceptional occasion should be made to the headteacher in advance.
 In considering individual cases, the school will have regard to:

-- The nature of the event - Its frequency, i.e. a 'one-off' or regular event - The overall pattern of the child's attendance and has the discretion to authorise such absences.
-Where a pupil is absent for more than a reasonable or agreed period, contact will be made with the family.
+- The nature of the event - Its frequency, i.e. a 'one-off' or regular event - The overall pattern of the child's attendance

 Family Bereavement